-To mark the Milwaukee Bucks 38-win playoff season.
-I’ve created a list of “38-wins-or-less” playoff teams from the 1975 to 2013 seasons, with an important caveat: I’ve excluded 11 teams that won between 35 and 38 games during the 1984-1988 seasons, listing only the two playoff qualifiers from those five seasons who lost so much they deserve mention.
-The five “exempt” seasons were the first years of the 16-team playoff format, when, suddenly, only 7 of 23 NBA teams failed to make the post-season.
-Somebody had to lose in the regular season, and some of those somebody’s found themselves in the playoffs — but given the strength of the East and the huge conference scheduling disparities, a Jeff Ruland-led 1984 Washington Bullets team in the eighth seed with 35 wins may be more comparable to a 42 or 43-win team of today (at least), not to the teams listed below.
+To mark the Milwaukee Bucks 38-win playoff season, I’ve created a list of “38-wins-or-less” playoff teams from the 1975 to 2013 seasons, with an important caveat: I’ve excluded 11 teams that won between 35 and 38 games and made the 1984-1988 playoffs, listing only the two playoff qualifiers from those five seasons who lost so much they deserve mention.
+The five “exempt” seasons were the first years of the 16-team playoff format when, suddenly, only 7 of 23 NBA teams missed the post-season.
+Somebody had to lose in the regular season, and some of those losing somebody’s found themselves in the playoffs.
+Yet given the strength of the East and the fact that schedules were heavily weighted toward conference play, an eighth Eastern seed in 1986 with 35 wins may be more comparable to a 42 or 43-win (at least) team of today, not to the teams listed below.

 The 1975-1983 seasons are more “apples to apples” to today’s 16 of 30 playoff format (not that ”apples to apples” ever really exist in an ever-changing league).
 In 1975 and 1976, 10 of 18 teams made the playoffs.
 After the NBA-ABA merger, 12 of 22 made the playoffs.
 When the Mavs were added to the league in 1980 and the conferences properly aligned, 12 of 23 made the playoffs.

 1. 1986 Chicago Bulls (30-52).
 Michael Jordan broke his foot in the third game of his second NBA season and missed the next 64.
-He would come back to score 63 points against Larry Bird’s Celtics in the first round of the playoffs, but could not prevent a sweep.
-The 1986 Celtics won 67 games, the third championship for the Bird-McHale-Parrish-Maxwell front court, and are widely considered one of the best teams in NBA history.
+He would come back to score 63 points against Larry Bird’s Celtics in the first round of the playoffs, but could not prevent a Celtics sweep.
+The 1986 C’s won 67 games, the third championship for the Bird-McHale-Parrish-Maxwell front court and are widely considered one of the best teams in NBA history.

 The NBA schedule was more heavily weighted toward conference play than it is now, which meant the 1986 Bulls schedule was a nightmare.
 They played the beasts of the East (Celtics, Bucks, Sixers and Detroit) six times each, winning just four of the 24 games.
 The Bulls weren’t the only team in the East hammered by the schedule.
 A tough, talented, Buck Williams-led New Jersey Nets team could muster only 39 wins and were swept by the Bucks in the first round.
 Rookie Patrick Ewing’s Knicks won 23.

-Throw out the beasts of the East and two losses against Magic Johnson’s Lakers, and the Bulls won 26 and lost 30 against the league’s other 17 teams.
-Not too shabby for a young team playing without Michael Jordan.
-And I haven’t even mentioned how good Dominique Wilkins’ Atlanta Hawks had become by this season.
+Throw out the beasts of the East and two losses against Magic Johnson’s Lakers, and the Bulls won 26 and lost 30 against the league’s other 17 teams, Dominique Wilkins’ Atlanta Hawks included.
+Not too shabby for the very young Bulls playing without Michael Jordan.

 2. 1988 San Antonio Spurs (31-51).
 The final season of the Golden Age – the last season of the 23-team league.
 The expansion to Miami and Charlotte would go into effect summer of ’88.
-Magic’s Lakers and Bird’s Celtics remained at the top, with the Pistons challenging them to make their first NBA final.
-In the East, the injury-plagued Moncrief-Cummings Bucks (42-40) were still tough, yet the Hawks were tougher.
-The Knicks were able to win just 38 games.
-Jordan’s Bulls had their first 50-win season but the Stockton-Malone Jazz fell short in the West with 47.
+Magic’s Lakers and Bird’s Celtics remained at the top, with the Pistons challenging and making their first NBA final.
+In the East, the injury-plagued Moncrief-Cummings Bucks (42-40) were still tough, yet Dominique’s Hawks were tougher.
+Ewing’s Knicks were able to win just 38 games.
+Jordan’s Bulls had their first 50-win season, but in the West the Stockton-Malone Jazz fell short with 47.
 Magic and the Lakers won 62 and their fifth championship.

 Some of the power balance had shifted East to West with the decline of Philly and the Bucks, along with the rise of the Dallas Mavs, creating more parity between the conferences than there had been for most of the 1980s.
 But while most of the lower rung playoff teams of this period can’t be labelled “bad” by today’s standards, the 1988 Spurs were bad in any day.
-They were swept (3-0) in the first round by the Lakers on the road to their fifth championship of the 1980s.
+They were swept (3-0) in the first round by the Lakers.

 The Spurs best player was defensive demon Alvin Robertson, who would be traded to Milwaukee in 1989 for All-Pro forward Terry Cummings.
 Robertson’s teammate on the Spurs, Frank Brickowski, would join him in Milwaukee in 1990, traded for Paul Pressey.
 Why all these trades with the Spurs?
 We may never know.
 By 1990 the Spurs had center David Robinson and were title contenders, while the Bucks were slipping into their 1990s rebuild.